Enemies to Lovers Sci Fi Romance: Where to Start

 Dixon commits fully to high heat with a guaranteed happy ending, which is why the series built the following it did on BookTok and held it.
 The formula is simple and it works: high tension, high heat, no ambiguity about the ending.

-Fortune's Pawn by Rachel Bach (2013) — worth reading if you want a protagonist who is competent and driven before the romance ever enters the frame.
-Note the heat level sits lower than the other two on this list.
+Fortune's Pawn by Rachel Bach (2013): worth reading if you want a protagonist who is competent and driven before the romance ever enters the frame.
+It reads more as pursuit and forbidden attraction than enemies to lovers, and the heat sits below Ice Planet Barbarians, closer to a slow burn.

 This next section is for a specific kind of reader.